 Thanks to the revitalization of the harbour district, this is also where you’ll find the best restaurants and shops.
 HafenCity is quickly becoming the modern cultural hub of Hamburg and is a short stroll from Altstadt and the shopping areas that surround the lakes and waterways.

-Where to stay: The best hotels in HafenCity
+Recommended hotels in HafenCity

 - Hotel The Westin Hamburg: With a terrace view of the river and the Elbphilharmonie, this four-star hotel has become one of the hottest destinations in Hamburg.
 The Elphi is just a few steps away from this hotel, which is located at the end of the harbour district.